janparttimaa/custom-administrative-templates/Adobe Acrobat DC (Continuous Release)/README.md

 - **Disabled Value:** 0

 #### bUpdater
-Enables the Updater and keep associated user interface item or disables the Updater and removes associated user interface items.
+Enables or disables automatic updates.

 DC Continuous track web and desktop updates are released in tandem to ensure cloud and desktop features and functionality remain synchronized and compatible.
 Failure to update desktop components while leaving services enabled may lead to an unsupported configuration.
-In other words, set both "Enable automatic updates" and "Enable the Updater and keep associated user interface items" to the same value.
+In other words, set both "Enable automatic updates" and "Online Service Updates" to the same value.

 Possible values:
 - Enabled: No effect.
+To clarify, this keep automatic updates enabled.
 - Disabled: Disables and locks the Updater.
+To clarify, this disables automatic updates.

 GUI mapping:
 Setting set to "Disabled" disables the user interface items Preferences &gt; Updater and Help &gt; Check for updates.